 Use this medicine as prescribed by your veterinarian.
-If you do not understand the instructions, ask the pharmacist or veterinarian to explain them to you.
-The usual dose for dogs is 2 sprays administered 2 to 4 times a day for 7 days.
+If you do not understand the instructions, ask the pharmacist or veterinarian to explain them.
+The usual dose for dogs is two sprays administered 2 to 4 times a day for seven days.

-Keep spray bottle upright and apply 3-6 inches from affected area.
+Keep the spray bottle upright and apply 3-6 inches from the affected area.
 Store Betagen Topical Spray at room temperature, away from moisture and heat.
 Keep out of the reach of pets or children.

 What are the possible side effects of Betagen?

-Weight loss, increased thirst and urination, vomiting, and diarrhea have occurred in animals after the use of synthetic corticosteroids.
+Weight loss, increased thirst and urination, vomiting, and diarrhea have occurred in animals after synthetic corticosteroids.

 Stick with the medication and talk to your trusted vet about any side effects that show out of the ordinary or seem bothersome to your pet.